-As Internet use is developing, more and more companies are opening their information system to their partners and suppliers.
-Therefore, it is essential to know which of the company's resources needs protection and to control system access and the user rights of the information system.
-Moreover, because of today's increasingly nomadic lifestyle, which allows employees to connect to information systems virtually from anywhere, employees are required to carry a part of the information system outside of the company's secure infrastructure.
-In this article, we will walk you through basic principles of IT security.
+Because today's increasingly nomadic lifestyle allows employees to connect to information systems virtually from anywhere, employees are required to carry a part of the information system outside of the company's secure infrastructure.
+It is essential to know which of the company's resources needs protection and to control system access and the user rights of the information system.
+In this article, we will walk you through the basic principles of IT security.

-There are many threats on the internet nowadays, including hackers, malware, viruses, malicious softwares, cyber intrusions, data leakage etc. The threat represents the type of action that is likely to be of harm, whereas vulnerability (sometimes called flaws or breaches) represents the level of exposure to threats in a particular context.
-Finally, the countermeasure is all of the actions implemented to prevent the threat.
+There are many threats on the internet nowadays, including hackers, malware, viruses, malicious software, cyber intrusions, data leakage, etc. The threat represents the type of action likely to be of harm, whereas vulnerability (sometimes called flaws or breaches) represents the level of exposure to threats in a particular context.
+Finally, the countermeasure is all actions implemented to prevent the threat.

-In order to secure a system, the potential threats must be identified so as to identify and anticipate the enemy's course of action.
-Therefore, the goal of this report is to provide an overview of possible hacker motivations, categorise them and give an idea of how they work in order to better know how to limit the risk of intrusion and cyber attacks.
+To secure a system, the potential threats must be identified to identify and anticipate the enemy's course of action.
+Therefore, this report aims to provide an overview of possible hacker motivations, categorize them and give an idea of how they work to better know how to limit the risk of intrusion and cyber attacks.

 Information systems are generally defined by all of a company's data and the material and software resources that allow a company to store and circulate this data.
 Information systems are essential to companies and must be protected.

-IT security generally consists in ensuring that an organization's material and software resources are used only for their intended purposes.
+IT security generally ensures that an organization's material and software resources are used only for their intended purposes.

 IT security generally is comprised of five main goals:

-Verifying data integrity consists in determining if the data were changed during transmission (accidentally or intentionally).
+- Integrity: guaranteeing that the data are those that they are believed to be.
+Data integrity also determines if the data were changed during transmission (accidentally or intentionally).

-Confidentiality consists in making information unintelligible to individuals other than those involved in the operation.
+- Confidentiality: ensuring that only authorized individuals have access to exchanged resources.
+Confidentiality makes information unintelligible to individuals other than those involved in the operation.

-Authentication consists in confirming a user's identity, i.e. guaranteeing for each party that their partners are truly who they think they are.
+- Authentication: ensuring that only authorized individuals have access to the resources.
 An access control (e.g. an encrypted password) grants access to resources only to authorized individuals.

 Information system security is often the subject of metaphors.
 It is often compared to a chain in the example that a system's security level is only as strong as the security level of its weakest link.
 Likewise, a reinforced door is useless in protecting a building if its windows are left wide open.